Colleagues @ The Heart of Literacy

 Colleagues @ The Heart of Literacy is a 3/4 day-long seminar exploring the potential for language and literacy advancement that lies within enriched, trusting and unfettered collaboration between educators and speech pathologists.
 The combination of the knowledges and practices lying within each profession has catalytic potential for rapid, practical implementation of solutions to Australia’s literacy challenges.

-In this seminar we’ll hear from public school practitioners – a Principal and a Speech Pathologist.
-Each are involved in whole-of-school responses to low literacy and weak oral language, through an oral language strategy which innovatively and collaboratively draws their teaching teams and speech pathologists together – to the benefit of their students, school communities and both professions.
+In this seminar we’ll hear from public school practitioners from interstate – a Principal and a Speech Pathologist.
+Each are involved in innovative, evidence-based responses to low literacy and weak oral language, through an oral language strategy which collaboratively draws their teaching teams and speech pathologists together – to the benefit of their students, school communities and both professions.

 Cezanne Green | Principal